laazara/embodiment/site/content/guides/castor-oil-hair-care.md

 ## Castor oil and curly hair

 Jamaican Black Castor Oil is a thicker oil than many other options, so people with curly hair have found it to beneficial, but it may be too heavy for those with thinner, straight hair.

+## Can Castor oil be used for dreadlocks

+Castor oil can be used for dreadlocks.
+Because of its thickness in comparison to other oils, it seals and locks moisture into the hair.
+Its heaviness also tames frizz and flyaways better.
+Some use it to lock in lighter oils or they mix it with coconut oil to make it less sticky.